-NEW MEXICO LEGISLATURE PASSES LAW TO LIMIT SOLITARY FOR KIDS
+NEW MEXICO LEGISLATURE PASSES LAW TO LIMIT SOLITARY (April 2019)

-The bill also required quarterly reports from jails and prisons to the county commissions and the legislature, showing the demographic information for all inmates placed in solitary, how long they spent isolated and the reasons for it.
+The bill also required quarterly reports from jails and prisons to the county commissions and the legislature, showing the demographic information on the use of solitary.
 New Mexico does not currently track data on how many kids, or adults, are subjected to solitary confinement.
-The state Department of Children Youth and Families claims that it does not use solitary in its facilities but is not able to offer information about whether solitary is used in the seven county facilities where kids are held before trial.
+The state Department of Children Youth and Families claimed that it does not use solitary in its facilities but is not able to offer information about whether solitary is used in the seven county facilities where kids are held before trial.

-NEW MEXICO SUED SEVERAL TIMES FOR USIN SOLITARY ON KIDS
+NEW MEXICO SUED SEVERAL TIMES FOR USING SOLITARY ON KIDS

 The Governor’s veto of HB 175 comes despite the fact that the New Mexico counties, including Doña Ana and Sandoval counties, have already paid millions of dollars in several cases brought by children and people suffering from symptoms of mental illness after they were subjected to harsh conditions in isolation.
 Matthew Coyte, an Albuquerque civil rights attorney has filed many of these lawsuits.
 In July 2016, Coyte represented a New Mexico mother who sued Curry County, NM for keeping her autistic son, C.C., in solitary confinement for 11 months.
 C.C. suffers from autism, obsessive-compulsive disorder and attention deficit/hyperactivity disorder.
 Rather than providing mental health treatment , medication, and special education, staff at the Curry County Juvenile Detention Center placed C.C. in isolation, despite expressing a desire to harm himself.
 Click here to read the complaint.
 Coyte sued the same facility for using solitary and other abusive practices on another youth, reaching a settlement of $450,000 in 2010.
 In an interview with local radio channel KUNM, Coyte, argues that the Governor’s veto won’t make facilities or communities safer.
 “The foremost psychiatrist in charge of CYFD testified that this is a public safety measure that would help public safety, he said.”